MSc Electrical and Electronic EngineeringSouthwark Campus

 - MSc engineering project

-This module requires you to undertake a major project in an area that is relevant to their MSc course.
-You will chose your project and carry it out under the guidance of your supervisor.
-At the end of the project, you are required to present a dissertation, which forms a major element of the assessment.
-The dissertation tests your ability to integrate information from various sources, to conduct an in-depth investigation, to critically analyse results and information obtained and to propose solutions.
-The other element of the assessment includes an oral presentation.
+This module requires MSc students to undertake a major project in an area that is relevant to their MSc course.
+Students choose their projects by contacting relevant research centre academics and engage on actively creating a project title and expected outcomes, carrying it out under the guidance of their supervisor.
+At the end of the project, the students are required to present a dissertation, which forms a major element of the assessment.
+The dissertation assesses the student’s ability to integrate information from various sources, to conduct an in-depth investigation, to critically analyse results and information obtained and to propose solutions.
+The other element of the assessment includes an oral examination (viva-voce).
 The Individual Project carries 60 credits and is a major part of MSc program.

 The acquired skills in computer control and AI techniques offer additional scope for jobs in the design of decision support systems that cross traditional boundaries between engineering and other disciplines. (i.e. medical, finance).
 Successful graduates will enjoy exciting career opportunities from a wide range of industries, such as electrical energy supply and control, electronics and instrumentation products and services, intelligent systems and automation to include: automotive, aerospace, electrical and electronic consumer products, telecommunications.
 The students can also pursue PhD studies after completing the course.